 The Impacts of Hospital Financial Incentives on Patient and Provider Responses and Outcomes (Job Market Paper) [Draft]

-Policymakers often use financial incentives to influence healthcare providers' behavior.
-Evidence on provider responses to such incentives is mixed, and even less is known about their consequences for patients’ health.
-I use administrative data from Chile to study a government program intended to encourage preventive surgeries in public hospitals, through an incentive scheme that is non-linear in patient age.
-I exploit the age thresholds to provide evidence of public hospitals’ reallocation of surgeries toward healthier patients in the incentivized age range, away from sicker patients outside of it.
-Further, I show that high-income patients with access to both public and private hospitals respond by opting out of the public system when they are outside of the incentivized age range.
-Motivated by these facts, I develop and estimate a dynamic model of hospital and patient responses that allows me to quantify the effects of alternative policies, and explore how they differ by patient income.
-My estimates suggest that eliminating the non-linearity in incentives reduces the long-run incidence of patient' health complications by as much as 10% among low-income patients.
-Among high-income patients, the impacts on downstream health are much smaller, as they maintain access to care regardless of the incentive scheme, by being able to access both public and private providers.
+I study a government program designed to encourage preventive surgeries in public hospitals through an age-based, non-linear incentive scheme, using administrative data from Chile.
+By exploiting age thresholds, I provide evidence that public hospitals reallocate surgeries toward healthier patients in the incentivized age range, at the expense of sicker patients outside of it.
+Additionally, I show that high-income patients with access to both public and private hospitals respond by opting out of the public system when they fall outside of the incentivized age range.
+Motivated by these facts, I develop and estimate a dynamic model of hospital and patient responses to financial incentives that allows me to quantify the effects of alternative policies and explore how they differ by patient income.
+My estimates suggest that eliminating the non-linearity in incentives reduces the long-run incidence of patient health complications by as much as 13.8\% among low-income patients.
+Among high-income patients, the impacts on downstream health are much smaller, as they maintain access to care regardless of the incentive scheme by being able to access both public and private providers.
 These results suggest that provider financial incentives may have significant consequences for health disparities.

 Research in Progress